 The emphasis that the Prophet (peace and Blessings be upon him) puts on praying during the time of an eclipse reminds us that it is something that we shouldn't take for granted.

-First of all, Salat Al-Khusuf cannot be prayed at any random times.
-It is a special prayer which is only performed when there is an eclipse occurring and its duration depends on the eclipse.
+First of all, Salat Al-Khusuf cannot be prayed at any random time.
+It is a special prayer that is only performed when there is an eclipse occurring and its duration depends on the eclipse.

 Considering the mentioned Hadith, Salat Al-Khusuf is only valid when there is an eclipse and one cannot perform it once the eclipse is over.